Nrisingha Prasad Bhaduri

-Nrisingha Prasad Bhaduri (born 23 November 1950) is an Indian historian, writer, and Indologist.
+Nrisingha Prasad Bhaduri (born 23 November 1950) is an Indian writer and Indologist.
 He is a specialist in Indian epics, Vedas, and Puranas.
 In 2012, Bhaduri undertook the large-scale project of creating an encyclopedia of the major Indian epics of the Mahabharata and Ramayana.
 The project is freely available online.
 Due to the difficulty and complexity of the task, it took Bhaduri a decade to conceptualize the project.
 During the compendium's creation, several Indian journalists stated that the encyclopaedia was poised to challenge many long-held beliefs about the epics.

 Personal life

 Nrisingha Prasad Bhaduri was born on 23 November 1950 in the village of Gopalpur in Pabna (now in Bangladesh).
 He earned a Master of Arts degree in the Sanskrit language from the University of Calcutta.
 He was a reader of Sanskrit at Gurudas College, Kolkata.
 He retired from his job on 30 November 2010.

 Literary career

 Bhaduri is noted for his scholarly but simple interpretations of ancient Indian tales, particularly those appearing in the Indian epics, the Ramayana and the Mahabharata.
 He generally writes in Bengali and has written books like Balmikir Ram O Ramayan, Arjun o Draupadi, Krishna, Kunti Ebong Kaunteyo, and others.
 For many years, he has been writing essays on Hindu epic characters in Bengali magazines, including Sarodiya issues in Bartaman, Ananda Publishers, Anandamela, Desh, etc. In his book Dandaniti, Bhaduri deals with politics in ancient and medieval India.
 Bhaduri writes a regular column, Katha Amrita Saman, which is published in Sangbad Pratidin's Sunday supplement issue Robbar.

 The deity Krishna has been a special interest to Bhaduri.
 He has written multiple books and essays on the character.
 In the book Mahabharater Bharat Yuddha Ebong Krishna, he discusses the role of Krishna in the Kurukshetra War.